AML Policy

 • The appointment of an MLRO who holds a sufficiently senior management role and expertise;

-• Notifying the appointment of an MLRO and a designated employee (if any) to the FIUE and any other supervising authority as applicable;
+• Notifying the appointment of an MLRO and a designated employee (if any) to the FIU and any other supervising authority as applicable;

 • Ensuring that the MLRO is promptly notified of unusual/suspicious transactions and other matters of significance;